 Maine’s New Balance shoe company shows the type of difficulties ahead.
 The company is among the few shoe companies that manufacture in the United States, and its officials worry that demands by Vietnam to eliminate existing tariffs could drive them out of business.

-They have sought relief in an indirect way, pushing legislation that would favor U.S. shoe companies in purchases at U.S. military bases.
+They have sought relief in an indirect way, pushing legislation that would through a law that would favor U.S. shoe companies in purchases at U.S. military bases.